BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Kyoka Okamura and Maddison Inglis are set to meet at the Suzhou on September 27, 2025 in a hard-court singles match.
 Okamura enters with a 16–20 record on hard courts in 2025, while Inglis has posted a 32–24 mark on hard courts this season.
-Elo ratings suggest a modest statistical edge for Inglis, but the gap is not overwhelming.
+Elo ratings point to a clear statistical advantage for Inglis entering this matchup.
 In their head-to-head history, Inglis leads 2–1 over Okamura.